• Overview

 The Nightfen

-The Nightfen is a south-central wetland in Oblivion Vale.
-Open water is gone, but the ground stays soaked from buried aquifers and slow seepage.
-Water rises into peat, then sinks again, so the land feels wet but gives little to drink.
-Fog sits low for most of the day and cuts sight to short distances.
+The Nightfen is a low wetland in the south-central Vale.
+There is no open water.
+The ground stays soaked from slow seepage below the surface, but it gives little to drink.
+Fog hangs low most days and limits sight to short distances.

 People and Survival

-Some families live as “fen-runners,” moving between caches and half-sunk shelters.
-They avoid Warden posts and large fires.
-When they are caught, they are treated as smugglers by default.
+Some families live on the move, shifting between caches and half-sunk shelters.
+They avoid fires and patrols.
+When caught, they are treated as criminals.

 • Dried fungus for food and crude medicine